Staff

 Charis Coke

-Course Leader MA Filmmaking - Management team
+Course Leader MA Filmmaking - Senior Leadership Team

 Charis is a UK-based Sound Designer and Educator.
 With a filmmaking career spanning over 30 years, she has worked with internationally recognised award-winning filmmakers, animators, artists, and photographers.
 She has also made significant contributions to film and sound education, having served in positions such as Programme Director, Senior Lecturer, Visiting Lecturer and External Examiner for undergraduate and postgraduate Film Production, Television and Journalism courses including the University for the Creative Arts, Southampton Solent University, Westminster University, University of Portsmouth and Regents University